xoofx/LibObjectFile/readme.md

 ## Build

-In order to build LibObjectFile, you need to have installed the [.NET Core 3.0 SDK](https://www.microsoft.com/net/core)
+In order to build LibObjectFile, you need to have installed the [.NET Core 3.0 SDK](https://www.microsoft.com/net/core).

+Running the tests require Ubuntu 18.04. `dotnet test` will work on Windows (via WSL) and on that version of Ubuntu.
+If you're using macOS or another Linux, there's a Dockerfile and a helper script under `src` to run tests in the right OS version.

 ## License